sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/assumptions.md

 - The model does not attempt to represent why load sensitivity occurs (contact patch pressure distribution, rubber hysteresis).
 It is a curve-fit representation of the documented effect.

+## Unified Tire Model (Nonlinear Tire Model + Load Sensitivity merge)

+- B and C are treated as constant with respect to load.
+This is a direct mathematical consequence of how B was originally derived (B = 1/(C*kappa_sat), independent of D).
+- Because B and E are independent of load in the model, the peak slip ratio (kappa ~ 0.2317) is the same at each load.